Neuromancer2701/SimpleATM/README.md

 # SimpleATM

-This program uses two libraries: Sqlite3 which can be installed via Apt and Fmt library which is a submodule in lib. this can be build via (mkdir build; cd build; cmake ..) and installed with sudo make install
+This program uses two libraries: Sqlite3 which can be installed via Apt
+and Fmt library which is a submodule in lib. this can be build via (mkdir build; cd build; cmake ..) and installed with sudo make install.

-The current path to the database and data.sqlite data file is hardcoded to /opt/repos/SimpleATM/db/  so update this to the appropriate location when checking out the repository.
+The current path to the database and data.sqlite data file is hardcoded to
+/opt/repos/SimpleATM/db/  so update this to the appropriate location when checking out the repository.

-To build this project from commandline: mkdir build cd build cmake ..
+To build this project from commandline: mkdir build
+cd build
+cmake ..

 This should build the library and the test executable. running the ./tests should produce the following results: